-Ultramarathon runner and water activist Mina Guli is passionate about water.
-So much so, she has broken her leg running one of 200 marathons globally as she heads towards the UN Water Conference in March 2023.
+Ultra-marathon runner and water activist Mina Guli is passionate about water.
+So much so that she has broken her leg running one of 200 marathons globally as she heads towards the UN Water Conference in March 2023.
 Her goal?
-To raise awareness of the urgent global water crisis, and to drive action around the world.
+Raising awareness of the urgent global water crisis and driving action around the world.

-So who is Mina Gule and why would she break a leg for water?
+So who is Mina Guli, and why would she break a leg for water?

 Mira is the founder of Thirst and the #RunBlue campaign.
-The humble activist says she’s just an ordinary woman, running across continents to raise awareness for the global water crisis.
-Running is not what she was born to do, it’s what her heart and concern for the climate crisis has compelled her to act on.
+The humble activist says she’s just an ordinary woman, running across continents to raise awareness about the global water crisis.
+Running is not what she was born to do, it’s what her heart and concern for the climate crisis have compelled her to act on.

 The World Faces A Water Crisis That Will Impact Longevity

 One of the goals of the #RunBlue Campaign is to gain the commitment from 200 companies across the world to take concrete action on the water in advance of the UN Summit on Water.
 Water is a fundamental part of all aspects of life.
-With climate change profoundly affecting our economies, societies and environment.
+Climate change profoundly affects our economies, societies, and environment.

 No time to waste

-Mina’s campaign began in her home county of Uluru in Australia on March 22.
+Mina’s campaign began in her home county of Uluru, Australia on March 22.
 She has since completed runs in Uzbekistan, Tajikistan, Kenya, Tanzania, Malawi, Zambia, Zimbabwe, and Botswana.